eugenia1984/english/glossary.md

 - **features** refer to the various functions, parts, or aspects of the software.
 Each feature, like a login process or a payment system, is a specific capability or function that the software offers.

+- **Feel groggy**: is an informal term that means to feel weak, tired, or not fully awake, often as a result of poor sleep or waking up suddenly.
+For example: ``I feel groggy if I don't get enough sleep``, meaning: describes feeling tired due to lack of sleep.

 - **fuel**: typically refers to a substance that is used to produce energy, like gasoline for cars or coal for trains.
 However, in everyday language, people often use fuel to describe something that gives them energy or motivation.
 For example, ``someone might call food or drink their fuel if it helps them to start the day with energy``.

 ---